-THE EUROPEAN CRUISE FLEET: Cruise vessels with more than 39 beds which operate in the EU and in Switzerland.
+THE EUROPEAN CRUISE FLEET: cruise vessels with more than 39 beds which operate in the EU and in Switzerland.

-THE INTERNATIONAL MARITIME ORGANISATION (IMO): The United Nations specialized agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.
+THE INTERNATIONAL MARITIME ORGANISATION (IMO): the United Nations specialized agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.

-THE INTERNATIONAL CONVENTION ON LOAD LINES (LL): An international convention whose provisions were made for determining the freeboard of ships.
+THE INTERNATIONAL CONVENTION ON LOAD LINES (LL): an international convention whose provisions were made for determining the freeboard of ships.

-THE INTERNATIONAL CONVENTION FOR THE PREVENTION OF MARINE POLLUTION FROM SHIPS (MARPOL): The main international convention covering prevention of pollution of the marine environment by ships from operational or accidental causes.
+THE INTERNATIONAL CONVENTION FOR THE PREVENTION OF MARINE POLLUTION FROM SHIPS (MARPOL): the main international convention covering prevention of pollution of the marine environment by ships from operational or accidental causes.

-THE INTERNATIONAL CONVENTION FOR THE SAFETY OF LIFE AT SEA (SOLAS): An international maritime treaty which sets minimum safety standards in the construction, equipment and operation of merchant ships.
+THE INTERNATIONAL CONVENTION FOR THE SAFETY OF LIFE AT SEA (SOLAS): an international maritime treaty which sets minimum safety standards in the construction, equipment and operation of merchant ships.

-THE SMOOTH WATERLINE: In the UK, this is a boundary within estuaries, where all transport that remains completely within this Smooth Waterline is counted as pure (internal) inland waterway traffic.
+THE SMOOTH WATERLINE: in the UK, this is a boundary within estuaries, where all transport that remains completely within this Smooth Waterline is counted as pure (internal) inland waterway traffic.

-TRADITIONAL RHINE: Section of the Rhine from Basel to the border between the Netherlands and Germany
+TRADITIONAL RHINE: section of the Rhine from Basel to the border between the Netherlands and Germany

-TROLLHÄTTE CANAL: A Swedish waterway connecting the lake Vänern to the Kattegat (Baltic) Sea.
+TROLLHÄTTE CANAL: a Swedish waterway connecting the lake Vänern to the Kattegat (Baltic) Sea.

-TURNOVER: Sales volume net of sales taxes
+TURNOVER: sales volume in a given period net of sales taxes.

-UPPER RHINE: Section of the Rhine in the Upper Rhine Plain between Basel in Switzerland and Bingen in Germany
+UPPER RHINE: section of the Rhine in the Upper Rhine Plain between Basel in Switzerland and Bingen in Germany

-WATERSIDE GOODS TRAFFIC: Loading or unloading activity in ports, which includes inland vessels.
+WATERSIDE GOODS TRAFFIC: loading or unloading activity in ports, which includes inland vessels.

-WATERSIDE PORTS TRAFFIC: The volume of transhipment, measured in tonnes, of the following transhipment activities: transhipment ‘vessel – vessel’, ‘vessel – road vehicle’, ‘vessel – freight wagon’, ‘vessel – quay’.
+WATERSIDE PORTS TRAFFIC: the volume of transhipment, measured in tonnes, of the following transhipment activities: transhipment ‘vessel – vessel’, ‘vessel – road vehicle’, ‘vessel – freight wagon’, ‘vessel – quay’.